tkn-tub/ns3-gym/src/lte/doc/source/lte-testing.rst

 simulation time.
 Figure :ref:`fig-lte-handover-target-scenario` below illustrates the process.
 This is done by setting the source cell's Tx power to a very low value.
-As a result, the handover algorithm notices that the UE deserves a handover and several neighbouring cells become candidates of target cell at the same time.
+As a result, the handover algorithm notices that the UE deserves a handover and several neighboring cells become candidates of target cell at the same time.

 .. _fig-lte-handover-target-scenario: